danthegoodman1/SQLGateway/README.md

 ### Querying and Transactions

-Send single queries, multiple queries will run atomically in a transaction, and starting a transaction will give you a consistent pool connection that allows you to go back and forth between the DB and your code just like normal.
+Send single queries, or send an array of queries to run atomically in a transaction.

+Start a transaction and go back and forth between the DB and your code just like normal.
 The nodes in the cluster will automatically route transaction queries to the correct node.
+Abandoned transactions will be garbage collected.

 ### Automatic query and transaction tracing